getodk/docs/docs/central-api-form-management.rst

 Form Assignments
 -----------------------------------------------------------------------------------------------------------------------

-*(introduced: version 0.7)*\
+.. raw:: html

-There are multiple Assignments resources.
+  <p><em>(introduced: version 0.7)</em></p><p>There are multiple Assignments resources.
 This one, specific to the Form it is nested within, only governs Role assignments to that Form.
-Assigning an Actor a Role that grants, for example, a verb ``submission.create``\ , allows that Actor to create a submission to this Form alone.
-It is also possible to assign umbrella rights to a whole Project and therefore all Forms within it: see the `Project Assignments resource </central-api-project-management/#project-assignments>`__ for information about this.

-The `sitewide Assignments resource </central-api-accounts-and-users/#assignments>`__, at the API root, manages Role assignments for all objects across the server.
-Apart from this difference in scope, the introduction to that section contains information useful for understanding the following endpoints.

-There are only one set of Roles, applicable to either scenario.
-There are not a separate set of Roles used only upon Projects or Forms.
+Assigning an Actor a Role that grants, for example, a verb <code>submission.create</code>, allows that Actor to create a submission to this Form alone.
+It is also possible to assign umbrella rights to a whole Project and therefore all Forms within it: see the <a href="/central-api-project-management/#project-assignments">Project Assignments resource</a> for information about this.</p><p>The <a href="/central-api-accounts-and-users/#assignments">sitewide Assignments resource</a>, at the API root, manages Role assignments for all objects across the server.
+Apart from this difference in scope, the introduction to that section contains information useful for understanding the following endpoints.</p><p>There are only one set of Roles, applicable to either scenario.
+There are not a separate set of Roles used only upon Projects or Forms.</p>

 Listing all Form Assignments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **GET /v1/projects/{projectId}/forms/{xmlFormId}/assignments**

+.. raw:: html
-This will list every assignment upon this Form, in the form of ``actorId``\ /``roleId``\  pairs.

-This endpoint supports retrieving extended metadata; provide a header ``X-Extended-Metadata: true``\  to expand the ``actorId``\  into a full ``actor``\  objects.
-The Role reference remains a numeric ID.
+  <p>This will list every assignment upon this Form, in the form of <code>actorId</code>/<code>roleId</code> pairs.</p><p>This endpoint supports retrieving extended metadata; provide a header <code>X-Extended-Metadata: true</code> to expand the <code>actorId</code> into a full <code>actor</code> objects.
+The Role reference remains a numeric ID.</p>

 .. dropdown:: Request